-Music lessons for instruments like guitar, piano, drums, or string instruments cost between $30 to $50 for a 30-minute lesson and $65 to $100 for a 60-minute lesson.
+Music lessons cost $40 to $90 per hour.
 Most teachers offer weekly lessons in order to provide regular feedback, keep students motivated, and provide enough opportunities to learn new techniques and pieces of music.
 More frequent lessons do not provide enough time to practice and master skills between lessons.

 To save money on music lessons consider group lessons, which are often cheaper than private lessons and allow you to learn from other students.
 Another option is to take online lessons which tend to be more affordable than in-person lessons and can be a great way to learn from a qualified teacher that isn't local.
 Finally, look for scholarships or grants to help pay for music lessons.